AckeeCZ/nodejs-cookbook/Architecture.md

 ### About

 Microservices are getting more popular each day, especially thanks to docker, which allowed to use them as easy and fully functional as possible.
 In past, programmers tried to implement _separation of concerns_ in different ways, based on what current technology was offering them.
 Starting with object oriented languages to separate responsiblity.
 Then frameworks and separating layers (MVC, MVVP) comes into play and then it continues with creating Service Oriented Architecture.
-Finally, the level of infrastructure worldwide, powered by cloud technology, allowed microservice architecture to become efficient.
+Finally, the level of infrastructure worldwide, powered by cloud technology, allowed microservice architecture to become more efficient.

 ### Advantages

-With microservices, you can assign more developers to the same project at the same time without interfering with each other work (which is costly), because they work on different microservices.
+With microservices, you can assign more developers to the same project at the same time without interfering with each other's work (which is costly), because they work on different microservices.
 You can easily deploy and scale microservices (i.e. parsing statistics is not fast enough?
 Lets run five instances of it) and much more!

 This is the future.
 We are the future.
-Akcee.
+Ackee.
 (No, it is not official motto, it is my brain producing awesome ideas.
 This is why I get IT money for writing cookbook!)

 ### Disadvantages

 You have to handle communication.
 Basically only one (serious) disadvantage, but the important one.
-You have to handle all the possible scenarious that can happen.
+You have to handle all the possible scenarios that can happen.

 Also, similar to any other previous technologies, if you do not use it _right_, it does not help you.

 ## MongoDB

 ### About

 It is perfect match for Node.
 If you have dynamic-typed language (Javascript) it is good to use it with _schemaless_ database.
-Aside from that, mongo is also much faster for many database tasks.
+Aside from that, Mongo is also much faster for many database tasks.

 ### Why we use it

 For similar reason as we adopted Node.
-Easy to use, easy to set-up or deploy, does not require pre-defined types (as node.js), have lot of support these days.
+Easy to use, easy to set-up or deploy, does not require pre-defined types (as Node.js), have a lot of support these days.

 ### Do we have to use it